A clinical teaching academy based at the

 We aim to deliver technology-enhanced, innovative, high quality, medical education which is fit for purpose in the 21st century.

 We normally host around 120 medical students at any one time.
 The majority of these are clinical placements in third, fourth and fifth year.
-We also support second year students on their “Hospital Preparation course”.
+We also support second year students on their “Hospital Preparation course” and Physician Associate students.

 Although not based at the undergraduate centre, the Trust also has a number of students from other disciplines and medical schools.
 We use a wide variety of teaching methods, including traditional lectures, seminars, study days, bedside teaching and simulation sessions.

 We first opened to medical students in August 2005.
 In March 2006, the centre was officially opened by Dean of The University of Birmingham medical school, Professor William Doe.

 The centre is named in honour of the late Ron Grimley as a tribute to his work and commitment to medical education.
 As one of the regional centres for the University of Birmingham medical school, we also host third, fourth and fifth year OSCE exams.